 -

-Accelerate AI adoption with clear business priorities and implementation plans.
+Accelerate AI adoption with clear priorities and structured implementation plans.

 -

-Reduce compliance, security, and operational risks through effective governance.
+Reduce compliance, security, and operational risk through governance embedded in workflows.

 -

-Improve workforce adoption with AI literacy and change management.
+Strengthen workforce adoption through AI literacy programs and structured change management.

 -

-Maximize the return on AI investments by focusing on high-value use cases.
+Maximize the return on AI investments by focusing on high-value, feasible use cases first.

 Common risks of poor AI readiness include: